dupontbenoit/foxbox-smstools3/README.md

 ## SMS Delivery Reports

-Instructions on the FoxBox Wiki are wrong or outdated.

 To enable SMS delivery report with FoxBox 8 Rack you need to add these lines to */etc/smbd.conf*
 ```
 [GSMX]